DarXun/companion-di/README.md

 Call *CompanionContainer.setup()* to initialize your *@Beans* and use *getBean* on the container.

 1. Define your beans via *@Bean*-Annotation and give them an id with javax.inject's *@Named* or via *value on the @Bean*-Annotation.
 2. Inject your beans via constructor-injection with javax.inject's *@Inject*-Annotation on the relevant constructor.
-If there's only one constructor present that one will be used.
 3. The default scope for any bean is the singleton scope but with *@ThreadScope* you can limit the beans lifecycle to a thread.

 ## License